Lauri92/Media_collection/README.md

 * Responsive design.

+## Design pattern

+The application is built following the MVC software design pattern.
+HTTP requests from client side are handled in controllers which are linked into models.
+Models are linked into database and they return data for the controller to process and have no other functionality, lastly the controller will return processed data to client side in JSON form if the request was in get form otherwise the posted data is processed by controller and updated into database via model.

 ## Security

 * Passwords are hashed by using [bcrypt.js](https://www.npmjs.com/package/bcryptjs) package
 * Authorization is tracked via JSON webtokens which are signed by using private secret key and issued to user at log in.
   Some GET requests and all POST, PUT and DELETE requests require a json webtoken.
-Whenever the user wants to access a protected route or resource, the user has to provide a JWT in the Authorization header using Bearer schema.
+Whenever the user wants to access a protected route or resource, the user has to provide a JWT in the Authorization header using Bearer schema in order to be authenticated.

 ## Database model for database